From the Field

 • Pray: Join us in praying for all those affected by the conflict in Sudan.

-• Give: Your gift will help provide essential care to children and families made vulnerable by the conflict.
+• Give: Your gift today will help deliver essential care to children and families made vulnerable by the crisis in Sudan.

 BACK TO QUESTIONS